osugodbless/cloud-resume-challenge/README.md

 # CLOUD RESUME CHALLENGE

-This project repository showcases the work I've done and skills I've gained after embarking on the cloud resume challenge.
+The cloud resume challenge is actually a challenge by [Forrest Brazeal](https://twitter.com/forrestbrazeal) to help people prepare for a job in the cloud industry.
+This project repository therefore showcases the work I've done and skills I've gained after embarking on the cloud resume challenge.

 ## Project Overview